 Don’t just download the latest app, help redesign it.
 Don’t just play on your phone, program it. — Obama.

 There’s no reason why shouldn’t know the basics of coding.
 You can automate tasks, you can program your Excel sheets, improve workflows, you can extract data from websites and accomplish so much more with code.
 You may not be in the business of writing software programs but knowing the basics of coding will help you communicate more effectively with developers.

 Gone are the days when you had to enroll in expensive computer training classes as now exist a plethora of web-based courses that will help you learn programming at your own pace in the comfort of your web browser.

 If you are ready to take the plunge, here are some of the best websites that offer courses in a variety of programming languages for free.
 I have also added a list of companion ebooks that will give you a more in-depth understanding of the language and they don’t cost anything either.

 If there are kids in the family, you should download either Tynker (Android/iOS) or the Hopscotch app for iPad and they can learn the basics of programming through games and puzzles.

 There’s also Scratch, an MIT project that allows kids to program their own stories and games visually.
 Scratch is available as a web app or you can download it on your Mac/Windows/Linux computer for offline use.
-Blockly and Alice are some other desktop apps that will introduce the concepts of computer progamming to your children.
+Microsoft TouchDevelop, Blockly and Alice are some other web apps that will introduce the concepts of computer progamming to your children.